 Remove the shrimp from the freezer - You do not need to completely thaw the shrimp, however, while you are prepping and making the sauce, keep the shrimp outside at room temperature.

-Heat up a large skillet over medium-high heat.
+Heat a large skillet over medium-high heat.
 Add a tablespoon of olive oil, and add the shallots and garlic to the skillet. [photo 1]

 Nestle the shrimp in the sauce, and let the shrimp warm through for 2-3 minutes.
 You can put a lid on the pan to keep the heat inside. [photo 4]